WHY VISIT NORTH KOREA

 country entry requirements: passport + visa (some countries are exempt, check your visa requirements)

 health tips & vaccination: drink only bottled water and avoid ice.
-Vaccine against typhoid, diphtheria, hepatitis A and B are recommended.
+The vaccine against typhoid, diphtheria, hepatitis A and B are recommended.

 local currency: North Korean Won